islomar/tcr-workshop/README.md

     - Use a plugin on your favourite IDE.
 For example, in IntelliJ you have "Limited WIP": https://github.com/dkandalov/limited-wip (though, to be honest, it didn't work too well for me...).
 * Option 2: scripts
     - A more agnostic solution: use the scripts included under the folder `/scripts` of each java/python/generic folder of this repo (or create your own).
 The scripts are based on [these](https://medium.com/@tdeniffel/real-world-tcr-bb9958234bf8).
+    - You can either:
-    - You need to install `inotifywait` or something similar depending on your OS:
+        - install `inotifywait` or something similar depending on your OS:
             - E.g. in Ubuntu run `sudo apt-get install inotify-tools`
             - On Mac OS X: https://superuser.com/questions/371354/inotifywait-alternative-command-for-mac
             - If you use something different to `inotifywait`, modify your `watch.sh` file.
+        - install the `watch` utility (it exists in both Linux and Mac OSX), and use the `watch-generic.sh` script included under the folder `tcr-generic`
-    - From the specific folder (e.g. `tcr-python`), run `./watch.sh`
+    - To run the scripts, go to your specific folder (e.g. `tcr-python`), and run `./watch.sh` or `watch-generic.sh` (if using the generic one with `watch`)

 ## Bonus track